Sunday, June 2, 2024

 Kevin got cracked on the feet immediately, which makes me question his kung-fu base.
 He danced around until one of the most badass sequences of the night happened.

 Oleksiejczuk floored Kevin with a right hook and dove in for the ground and pound.
 Kevin managed to wrap his legs around Oleksiejczuk's neck and arms, hyperextending his limb.
 Oleksiejczuk refused to tap, so Kevin broke his arm.
-Herb Dean had to shove his hand in Oleksiejczuk’s face to get him to stand up (hilarious), and Oleksiejczuk protested while his arm hung limp.
+Herb Dean had to shove his hand in Oleksiejczuk’s face to get him to get off the canvas (hilarious), and Oleksiejczuk protested while his arm hung limp.
 Wow.

 Paulo Costa vs. Sean Strickland